Congressional Budget Office, What It Does, and Its Impact

 CBO also compares the federal budget to the gross domestic product report.
 Net government spending is one of the four components of GDP.
 But the numbers don't agree because the methodology is different.
 The CBO report explains the difference.

 The office has several other recurring reports.
 It warns about the future insolvency of Social Security.
+It also provided policy options to avoid that fate.
+It examines the long-term effects of the Department of Defense budget, the Navy's Shipbuilding Plan, and maintaining U.S. nuclear forces.

 Every other year, the office examines how federal tax rates affect different income levels.
 It also bravely reports on how accurate its forecasts have been.
 CBO provides a summarizes tor Congress all of its reports each year.
 It also analyzes U.S. spending on transportation and water infrastructure.